 2. This is not a guarantee for success.

 a.
-You may be very talented on the coordinational side while your tempo control needs more emphasis.
+Eliminate weak spots – You may be very talented on the coordinational side while your tempo control needs more emphasis.
 This means you’ll want to work more on playing along to Audio and/or MIDI.

 If this is the other way around you may need to work a lot on part E (Exercises).

 b.
-Your level of focus and determination is way more important than the minutes you spend on drumming and rhythm daily.
+Quality of practice – Your level of focus and determination is way more important than the minutes you spend on drumming and rhythm daily.
 Quality over quantity.
 So make sure you get the most out of every practice session by being 100% focused.

-As a general guideline: work on your weak points when practicing and on your strong points when playing.
+Work on your weak points when practicing.
+Work on your strong points when playing.

 What’s your prefered way of practicing and implementing time management?
 Or do you like to just wing it and see what happens?
 If so I would be curious to see if you are satisfied with the progress being made and if your goals have been met so far.